dottjt/nab-analyst-coding-exercise/README.md

 Hello!

 My name is Julius.
 Thank you for looking into my code!
-I basically spent a few hours hacking it together, I hope you think it's awesome. :grin:
+I basically spent a few days hacking it together, I hope you think it's awesome. :grin:

 ## Structure